xianglusoc/xianglusoc.github.io/index.md

 - Lu, Xiang.
 “Reimagining Roots and Relations: Perceptions of Middle Eastern and North African (MENA) Muslims Among Hui Internal Migrants in a Global Market Town.”
 (Under review)

 - Lu, Xiang.
+“Discursive Construction of the Chinese Nation: A Topic Modeling Analysis of the Shifting Themes of ‘Zhonghua Minzu’ in Chinese Official Media, 1946-2023.”
+(In preparation)

+- Lu, Xiang.
+“National Pride, Migrant Skill Level, and Attitudes Toward Emigrants: A Survey Experiment in China.”
+(In preparation)

+- Lu, Xiang, Junzhe Chen, Anqi Liu, Xuming Hu, and Hui Xiong.
+“Colorism in Contemporary Advertisements and Fashion Magazines: A Computational Study.”
+(In preparation)

+- Lu, Xiang.
+“Teaching Race and Ethnicity in Modern China: A Study of Chinese Geography and History Textbooks, 1903-1984.”
+Lu, Xiang.
 “Teaching Race and Ethnicity in Modern China: A Study of Chinese Geography and History Textbooks, 1903-1984.”
 (In preparation)